OpenBallast/ballast/README.md

 this film born?"*, where neither line contains the answer alone), made-up answers drop by 3–20×.

-There's a catch, and we measured it rather than hiding it.
-When a question has **no** true answer, meaning a false premise or a detail nobody ever recorded, evidence makes things *worse*.
+However we found that when a question has **no** true answer, meaning a false premise or a detail nobody ever recorded, evidence makes things *worse*.
 Fabrication goes from ~22% to ~37%.
 Handing a model a page about the right person seems to read as permission to answer, even when the page doesn't contain the answer.
 So this fixes questions that have answers.
 It does not teach a model to say "I don't know."

-**"My GPU only has 8/12/16 GB."** Every gigabyte of weights spent memorizing obscure Wikipedia entries is a gigabyte not spent on context or a better engine.
+**"My GPU only has 8/12/16 GB."** Every gigabyte of weights spent memorizing obscure facts is a gigabyte not spent on context or a better engine.
 Ballast moves those facts to disk, where they're cheap.
-The whole demo, two models plus lookups, runs on one 16 GB desktop card.
+The whole demo, two models plus lookups, runs on one 16 GB desktop card (a 4070 TI Super was used).

 **"The model's knowledge is stale."** Weights only learn at training time.
-The corpus is built from public dumps and can be rebuilt as often as those dumps land, by us or by you.
+The corpus is built from public dumps and can be rebuilt as often as those dumps land.
 You update what the model knows by swapping a file, with no retraining and no redownloading the model.

 **"We can't send data to anyone's API."** Every common fix for hallucination